avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

   :width: 700

   The global distribution of the bacterium *V. cholerae*, including representatives of many different lineages of *V. cholerae*, including the current pandemic lineage (7PET) and many other lineages.
 Triangles indicate where *V. cholerae* was detected.
-The studies shown here are actually only a small fraction of the studies published for certain areas.
-Image credit: `Lutz et al 2013`_.
+The studies shown here are actually only a small fraction of the studies published for certain areas. √`Lutz et al 2013`_.

 These non-pandemic/non-epidemic lineages of *V. cholerae* are often found in brackish water or in saltwater in association with shellfish such as crabs and shrimp, or in rivers or freshwater lakes.